trycourier/courier-node/README.md

 ### Idempotency

 For `POST` methods, you can supply an `idempotencyKey` in the config parameter to ensure the idempotency of the API Call.
 We recommend that you use a `V4 UUID` for the key.
 Keys are eligible to be removed from the system after they're at least 24 hours old, and a new request is generated if a key is reused after the original has been removed.
-For more info, see [Idempotent Requests](https://docs.courier.com/reference/idempotent-requests) in the Courier Documentation.
+For more info, see [Idempotent Requests](https://docs.courier.com/reference/idempotent-requests) in the Courier documentation.

 ```javascript
 import { CourierClient } from "@trycourier/courier";